-Sec.
+- Sec.
 2. (a) Used oil transporters may consolidate or aggregate loads of used oil for purposes of transportation.
-However, except as provided in subsection (b), used oil transporters may not process used oil unless they also comply with the requirements

-- (b) Transporters may conduct incidental processing operations that occur in the normal course of used oil transportation, such as settling and water separation, but that are not designed to produce, or make more amenable for production of, used oil derived products unless they also comply with the processor or re-refiner requirements in 329 IAC 13-7. - (c) Transporters of used oil that is removed from oil bearing electrical transformers and turbines and filtered by the transporter or at a transfer facility prior to being returned to its original use are not subject to the processor or re-refiner requirements in 329 IAC 13-7.
-(Solid Waste Management Division; 329 IAC 13-6-2; filed Feb 3, 1997, 9:15 a.m.: 20 IR 1499; readopted filed Jan 10, 2001, 3:25 p.m.: 24 IR 1535)
+However, except as provided in subsection (b), used oil transporters may not process used oil unless they also comply with the requirements for processors and re-refiners in 329 IAC 13-7. - (b) Transporters may conduct incidental processing operations that occur in the normal course of used oil transportation, such as settling and water separation, but that are not designed to produce, or make more amenable for production of, used oil derived products unless they also comply with the processor or re-refiner requirements in 329 IAC 13-7. - (c) Transporters of used oil that is removed from oil bearing electrical transformers and turbines and filtered by the transporter or at a transfer facility prior to being returned to its original use are not subject to the processor or re-refiner requirements in 329 IAC 13-7.
+(Solid Waste Management Board; 329 IAC 13-6-2; filed Feb 3, 1997, 9:15 a.m.: 20 IR 1499; readopted filed Jan 10, 2001, 3:25 p.m.: 24 IR 1535)